 Super Berry Banana Ice Cream:

 This banana ice cream recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 You will love this super berry banana ice cream!

 Super Berry Banana Ice Cream